The different ways of allocating your IT budget

 Budgeting decisions and project planning can differ widely from business to business.
 There are various reasons for that and no method is necessarily better by default.
 However, in general one can differentiate between three main approaches regarding IT budget allocation.
 Today we will have a look at each and assess their advantages and disadvantages:

 In this approach, the company has one centralized pot of money available for IT needs, demands, and projects.
 These funds are then allocated among the different departments until the IT budget is used up.
 The key advantage here is that project costs and IT resources can be quite easily monitored and administered.
 However, in the worst case the company’s growth can be severely hindered, because there will be no leftover money for further projects after the allocation.

 The decentralized approach

 Here things are tackled from the other direction: IT undertakings are pitched and judged on a case-by-case basis.
-This enables the company to favour IT needs that would increase value generation instead of mindlessly allocation the IT budget.
+This enables the company to favor IT needs that would increase value generation instead of mindlessly allocating the IT budget.
 The flipside of this coin is that an assessment of future budget needs is aggravated.
 Furthermore, those budget demands often exceed the available resources, since project costs are more difficult to foresee.

 Master IT cost control in 10 steps

 Download our new white paper and learn how to stay on top of IT costs

 Proper IT cost management is essential to the successfull expansion of an enterprise.
 There are many things to consider when it comes to optimizing the underlying processes:

 - How do I optimally allocate my IT budget?